Juan Manuel Valero Rodríguez: Humans of BioSciences

 What does your future hold, and what are you aiming to do next?

 That’s a really good question.
 Pandemics aside, the truth is that I don’t know yet.
 I would like to experience how other labs work around the world.
 Gathering experience is crucial for my career.
 For the time being I am focused on publishing the rest of my manuscripts and making myself more competitive.
 The next step will be to apply for a post-doctoral position somewhere else in the world.
 My eventual target is to work in an organisation like CSIRO or the equivalent.

 What was it like to complete your PhD at the University of Melbourne?

 I won’t lie, completing my PhD was a tough road for me.
-Fortunately, however I was at a University where I consider students feel at home and supported, even when family and friends are more than 17000 km away.
+Fortunately, however I was at a university where I consider students feel at home and supported, even when family and friends are more than 17000 km away.

-Whilst it was a hard learning process, I grew valuable networks and met excellent professionals form JCU, Melbourne Museum, associates from the University of Melbourne and, of course, great comrades from both the REEF and SALTT research groups located at the School of BioSciences.
+Whilst it was a hard learning process, I grew valuable networks and met excellent professionals form JCU, Melbourne Museum, associates from the University of Melbourne and, of course, great comrades from both the REEF and SALTT research groups located in the School of BioSciences.